yarhm0962/dump-bot/README.md

 - **Lua Deobfuscation** – Fetch code from a link, attachment, or reply and run multi‑layer deobfuscation (Prometheus, WeAreDevs, enhanced fallback).
 Displays preview and optionally sends file.
 - **Lua Obfuscation** – Obfuscate Lua source code with a stable Prometheus-style single-base64 chunk.
-- **Script Search** – Search the web for a script by name; finds scripts from Pastebin, GitHub, Rentry, Controlc, Hastebin, and many other hosting sites, including game‑specific queries (e.g., Blox Fruit, Murder Mystery 2).
 - **Ticket System** – Persistent ticket panels with custom roles, claim functionality, and closing.
 - **Verification System** – Restrict server access until users verify via a button; automatically sets up permissions and a "Not Verified" role.
 - **Active Checker** – Periodically ping @everyone in a specified channel to check user activity.